Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: RESULTS

 We performed runs in which the two signals merge at the same location in the sky, relative to the detectors.
 This situation is the most likely to cause a signal that is not recognised as overlapping due to the relative merger time remaining constant regardless of detector.
 The relative merger times of these signals are constant.

-Here we find similar results to those in the section \ref{best_case}, however, we find that the observed bias is much larger and skews away from the recovery of a GW150914-like event, particularly in the situation where Signal B merges after Signal A, relative to the detectors.
-These results are shown in Figures \ref{fig:network_q_worst} and \ref{fig:network_LD_worst}.
+Here we find similar results to those in the Sec. \ref{best_case}, however, we find that the observed bias is much larger and skews away from the recovery of a GW150914-like event, particularly in the situation where Signal B merges after Signal A, relative to the detectors.
+The higher significance of the bias is due to the coherence of the composite waveforms across the network.
+The two signals interfere in the same manner in all detectors due to their identical sky location.
+These results are shown in Figs. \ref{fig:network_q_worst} and \ref{fig:network_LD_worst}.

 Similar runs were performed with only the two aLIGO detectors at design sensitivity.
 The posterior distributions of these runs had the same qualitative results but with less precise constraints on certain parameters, as expected with fewer detectors.